Icehawk78/Kardashev/Rules_pictures.md

 #### *Resources*

-There are three types of resources – 🍐 Food, 💎 Matter, and ⚛ Energy.
+There are 3 types of resources – 🍐 Food, 💎 Matter, and ⚛ Energy.
 Resources are used to build colonies, fleets, and research technology.
-At any point in the game, you may spend 4 of one type of resource in place of another resource.
+At any point in the game, you may spend 4 of a single type of resource in place of another resource.

+#### *Tiles*

+*Planet Tiles*
+Planets with resource symbols are able to produce resources.
+Some produce a single type of resource.
+Planets with the military symbol allow you to build and upgrade fleets.
+Some planets have multiple symbols, and can provide all benefits.
+*Destroyed Tiles*
+The backs of the planet tiles represent destroyed planets.
+*Empty Tiles*
+There are tiles with no planets or symbols.
+They represents explored, but empty, space.

 #### *Colonies*